-"I have to hold some of my money back for it [death tax], so I haven't been able to expand as much as I could."-Carlos A., wholesale auto parts, Fla.
+"I have to hold some of my money back for it [death tax], so I haven't been able to expand as much as I could."-Male respondent, auto parts sales, Fla.

 A great majority of respondents have only a limited knowledge of "death taxes;" although a large percentage said they were familiar with the issue, less than 5% have "significant" knowledge of the topic.